 The third option is to treat the account as a beneficiary, not as the owner.
 This could mean withdrawing the money in a lump sum, but that’s not your only choice.
 Treating the account as a beneficiary also means you have the option to transfer the assets to an “inherited IRA” held in your name.
 This will come with required minimum distributions (RMDs).
 We’ll talk more about RMDs under non-spouse IRA inheritance rules.

-For the first two options, since you’re treating the assets as your own, you can’t withdraw until you’re 59 1/2 years old.
-The other rule is that once you reach 70 1/2 years of age, you must start withdrawing funds from the account.
-It’s the IRS’s way to ensure traditional IRAs are used for your retirement, not as an indefinite tax-advantaged savings account.
+For the first two options, since you’re treating the assets as your own, you can’t withdraw until you’re 59.5 years old.
+The other rule is that once you reach 70.5 years of age, you must start withdrawing funds from the account.
+It’s the IRS’ way to ensure traditional IRAs are used for your retirement, not as an indefinite tax-deferred savings account.

 If you inherit a Roth IRA as a spouse, you can withdraw any or all of the account, tax-free, provided the account has existed for at least five years.
-You won’t be hit with the 10% early withdrawal penalty.
+In this case, you will not be charged the 10% early withdrawal penalty.

 If you’d rather not take the Roth IRA as a lump sum, you have options.
 The better option for long-term savings is to transfer the assets to an existing Roth or to open a new Roth IRA.
 The account can grow without penalty, due to the lack of required minimum distributions.
 You can also leave the money in the account to grow indefinitely for the next generation.
 This is one of the biggest differences between Roth and traditional IRAs.

-If a parent leaves you an IRA, you’re considered the beneficiary.
+If a parent leaves you an IRA, you are the beneficiary.
 The IRS calls this situation a non-spouse inheritance.
 Parent to child is the most common non-spouse situation, but it’s not exclusive.
-As a non-spouse beneficiary, you’re not allowed to retitle the IRA in your own name.
-That benefit is reserved for spouses.
-You can, however, transfer the account into a new account, which is known as an “inherited IRA.”
+As a non-spouse beneficiary, you cannot retitle the IRA in your own name.
+That benefit is only available for spouses.
+You can, however, transfer the account into a new account.
+This is known as an “inherited IRA.”

 If you only want to withdraw some money, but not all, you can do so.
 You have to transfer the account to an “inherited IRA” held in your name.
 In most cases, you’ll have to withdraw all account funds by December 31 of the fifth year following the account owner’s death.
 This becomes your default option December 31 of the year following the account owner’s death if you don’t proactively choose any other option.

 While the baseline requirements state that the account must be withdrawn in full by the fifth year after inheritance, there is a tactic known as “stretching out” an inherited IRA.
-If you’re interested in stretching out the lifespan of the IRA, you’d use what’s called the single life expectancy calculator method to determine the required minimum distributions.
+If you’re looking to do this, you can use the single life expectancy calculator method to determine the RMDs.
 The IRS has a formula (based on your age and the size of the account) that tells you how much to withdraw each year.
 This option is a little more complicated than standard lump sum or five-year withdrawals.